 IntrigueMystery / Thriller

-[ An Anthology Of Being Curiously Human 2018 -- Ongoing ] Life itself is the biggest mystery.
+[ An Anthology Of Being Curiously Human 2018 -- COMPLETED ] Life itself is the biggest mystery.
 But it is far too complex, far too many emotions, too many faiths and too many personalities to analyse it quickly.
-But "Intrigue" allows you to satiate yo...
+But "Intrigue" allows you to satiate...